In 2011, electric vehicle (EV) maker Tesla (TSLA) showed up on my “unbeatable” stock-picking system as a buy at $35 per share.

 But sometimes, these kinds of outliers don’t make money right off the bat.
 In fact, it can take them years to make profits.

-Take outliers like Amazon or Netflix, for example.
+Take tech giants like Amazon or Netflix, for example.
 They fit the four criteria as well.
 And both also showed up on my system.
 But neither company initially made any money.